StarlaneStudios/vscode-comment-anchors/CONTRIBUTING.md

 ## How to contribute to Comment-Anchors

+Before anything else - make sure to install yarn for the project.
+Npm install -g yarn then yarn install to install all of its depdendenices.
+We do use yarn for the project which is required.

 ## Submitting changes

 Please send a [GitHub Pull Request to Comment-anchors](https://github.com/ExodiusStudios/vscode-comment-anchors/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, make sure to commit what you have patched/added.
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this:

     $ git commit -m "A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

 #### **Did you find a bug?**